solid/solid-spec/README.md

 If the status code returned is `404`, it means that the account is available.

 #### Client-side triggering of account creation
 Once the client application has verified that the account is available, it can now proceed to create it.
-To do so, it must submit a form (or emulate it) to the *account URI* it previously checked (e.g. alice.example.org), containing at least the following form parameter names:
+To do so, it must submit a form (or emulate it using Javascript) to the *account URI* it previously checked (e.g. alice.example.org) **or** to a specific endpoint on that server (e.g. example.org/signup), containing at least the following form parameter names:

  * `username` (required) - the account name that will be used as the subdomain -- i.e. `alice`
  * `email` (optional) - the email of the user, which may be used for account recovery and/or account validation